What’s new with Medicare Part D in 2020?

-If you have Medicare Part D (prescription drug coverage) or plan to enroll in a stand-alone Medicare Part D Prescription Drug Plan, you may be interested in several cost-related trends in 2019.
+Summary: If you have Medicare Part D (prescription drug coverage) or plan to enroll in a stand-alone Medicare Part D Prescription Drug Plan, you may be interested in several cost-related trends in 2020.

-Keep in mind that many stand-alone Medicare Part D Prescription Drug Plans do not charge the maximum allowed deductible, which is $415 for 2019.
+Keep in mind that many stand-alone Medicare Part D Prescription Drug Plans do not charge the maximum allowed deductible.
 Some plans have a lower deductible.
 Other plans may have no deductible.

 If the total cost of your prescriptions reaches a certain amount— set each year by the federal government — you pay more for your prescriptions.
-This is the Medicare Part D coverage gap, also known as the “donut hole.”
-In 2019, once you and your plan have spent $3,820 on your prescription drug costs, you will be in the coverage gap.
-(That’s $70 more than the 2018 amount.)
-At that point, you will pay 25% of the cost of brand-name prescriptions and 37% of the cost of generic medications until the total cost of your covered medications reaches $5,100 ($100 more than the 2018 amount).
+This is the Medicare Part D coverage gap, also known as the out-of-pocket threshold or “donut hole.”
+In 2020, once you and your plan have spent $4,020 on your prescription drug costs, you will be in the coverage gap.
+(That’s $200 more than the 2019 amount.)
+At that point, you will pay no more than 25% of the costs of covered brand-name prescriptions and generic medications until the total cost of your covered medications reaches $6,350 ($1,250 more than the 2019 amount).
 If you reach that limit, you will pay a small amount for your covered prescription drug costs for the rest of the year.
-The Medicare Part D coverage gap has been narrowing each year since Congress enacted the Affordable Care Act in 2010.
-The coverage gap will close in 2020.

 What does Medicare Part D cover?